How Van Gogh Really Died and How Putting the Kibosh on the Suicide Story is Crucial for Creatives

 Fact 1: Van Gogh’s Star Was Actually on the Rise at the Time of His Death

 Believe it or not, van Gogh could be considered to have been on the verge of fame the year he died (1890).

-Did you know the esteemed art critic Albert Aurier saw van Gogh’s work and published a review declaring him a genius while the artist was still alive?
+According to the authors, esteemed art critic Albert Aurier published a review declaring van Gogh a genius — while he was still alive.

-Van Gogh was aware that Aurier referred to him as: “An intense and fantastic colorist,” “a grinder of golds and precious stones.”
-Aurier said his work was “vigorous, exalted, brutal,” and “unbelievably dazzling, at once entirely realistic and yet almost supernatural.”
+Van Gogh was aware that Aurier referred to him as: “An intense and fantastic colorist,” whose work was “vigorous, exalted, brutal,” and “unbelievably dazzling, at once entirely realistic and yet almost supernatural.”

 Myth 2: Van Gogh Absolutely Committed Suicide